 The zoning of land for first-time buyers would be an unworkable restriction on development.
 The proposal makes a very simple mistake in its assessment of the first-time buyer demographic.
 The approach assumes that first-time buyers constitute a homogenous group and that they seek only new homes.
 However, first-time buyers also gain access to housing in the second-hand market through older people downsizing or people moving to larger new homes as their family or income increases.
 Furthermore, not all first-time buyers are in the same income bracket so how would these homes be priced?
 The nature of their preferred home may depend on their income, length of time in the rented sector, household formation patterns and whether they are returned emigrants or migrants with capital to invest.
 Therefore, public policy to support first-time buyers must focus on the issue of affordability and housing typology rather than on the particular status as a first-time buyer or otherwise.
 This Bill, by contrast, is likely to restrict mobility within the market reducing choice and market access for first-time buyers and others.
 How are first-time buyers to afford these homes?
 Our first-time buyer measures are linked to prices and affordability, not zoning.
 Let us look at it another way.
 A builder builds 100 homes, of which 30 must be for first-time buyers under this Bill, so the builder builds 70 houses and 30 apartments to suit the new regulations.
 The 30 apartments can be sold only to first-time buyers but what if an elderly couple wants to downsize?
 What about someone who has previously owned a home but is now separated?
 Fianna Fáil should think of all the restrictions it is putting in place and the extra risk to the builder if the builder cannot dispose of all of the apartments to first-time buyers.
 What does one do if one wants to provide a mix throughout the site instead?
 What are the price points?
 How does one regulate this?
 Who would monitor these transactions?
 How would we ensure that they were to first-time buyers?
 Who would enforce these new regulations?
 Has any of this been discussed with industry?
 A basic examination would tell one that this is unworkable and would involve more red tape that would hinder the supply of new homes.
 This is the point I keep on making with regard to housing.
 It is complex.
 Fianna Fáil cannot just throw ideas from its friends down on paper and call it a Bill - one that, if enacted, would damage social housing supply and general supply and do nothing for first-time buyers and affordability.

 Home ownership is in decline and has been since 1991.
 Let us not kid ourselves.
 It is not because of what has been happening recently.
-It fell more under a Fianna Fáli Government than it did under a Fine Gael Government over the last period of time.
+It fell more under a Fianna Fáil Government than it did under a Fine Gael Government over the last period of time.
 Nothing in this Bill halts that trend and, as I said earlier, it is likely to make it worse.
 How should we address affordability?
 How are we addressing it?
 This Government is taking a multi-stranded approach to support home ownership for first-time buyers.
 A combination of investment, access to finance, fast-track planning and changes to apartment and heights guidance has resulted in significant increases in supply.
 It is expected that some 20,000 new homes will be completed this year, up from 18,000 last year.
 We have already reached that in terms of the 12-month rolling total.
 Social housing output next year will be the highest at any time this century, including any time during the boom years when Fianna Fáil was last in Government.
 We will build more social housing homes next year.
 Between this year and next year, 21,000 homes will be added to the stock of social housing.
 I see Deputy Darragh O'Brien laughing.
 It is probably because he does not understand the facts of the matter.

 Affordable housing output will steadily increase with the commencement last year of the relevant provisions of Part 5 of the Housing (Miscellaneous Provisions) Act 2009 to provide a statutory basis for the delivery of affordable housing for purchase.
-The new Rebuilding Ireland home loan, which was introduced by this Government in February 2018, has seen a draw down of 1,253 loans with a further 979 loans awaiting draw down.
+The new Rebuilding Ireland home loan, which was introduced by this Government in February 2018, has seen a draw down of 1,253 loans with a further 979 loans awaiting drawdown.
 Total scheme funding has reached €563 million.
 A total of €310 million will be made available from 2019 until 2021 under the serviced site fund, SSF.
 The SSF was established to provide key facilitating infrastructure on public lands to support the delivery of affordable homes to purchase or rent.
 At a maximum funding rate of €50,000 per affordable home, at least 6,200 homes will be facilitated in total for affordable purchase or cost rental.
-This is a shared ownership scheme with sites already underway in Cork.
-In Boherboy, the first of the 116 two-and three bedroom affordable homes will be sold next year at a discount of up to 40% on market rates.
+This is a shared ownership scheme with sites already under way in Cork.
+In Boherboy, the first of the 116 two and three-bedroom affordable homes will be sold next year at a discount of up to 40% on market rates.
 This project is supported by some €5 million from the SSF.
 Deputy Darragh O'Brien might tell his leader that we have this affordable purchase scheme and shared ownership scheme because last weekend, he seemed to know nothing about it and yet today Deputy Darragh O'Brien claimed Fianna Fáil delivered it.
 I am not sure what is happening when it comes to housing policy development in Fianna Fáil but this Bill tells us that it is not very much.

 The local infrastructure housing activation fund, LIHAF, is another key element of the Rebuilding Ireland action plan.
 The objective of the fund is to provide public off-site infrastructure to relieve critical infrastructure blockages.
 This will enable the accelerated delivery of housing on key development sites in Dublin and in urban areas of high demand for housing.
 LIHAF supports the delivery of up to 20,000 homes, 40% of which will be delivered through an affordable or cost-reduced scheme.
 Cost reductions have been applied to 150 homes in County Kildare and another 336 in Adamstown in Dublin using LIHAF funding.
 By the end of 2020, almost 1,800 homes will be delivered under LIHAF with a cost reduction.